bumoproject/bumo-docs-en/JAVA_Developer_Guide_for_Asset_Issuing.rst

 Signing Transactions
 ~~~~~~~~~~~~~~~~~~~~

 All transactions need to be signed to be valid.
-Signature data and public key are gererated from the transaction by signing to it.
+The signing result includes the signature data and the public key.

 The specific code for signing transactions is as follows: